-Additional features over the SAA55xx family have been included, e.g. 100/120 Hz (2H/2V only) display timing modes, two page operation (50 Hz mode only for 16:9), higher frequency microcontroller, increased character storage, more 80C51 peripherals and a larger Display memory.
+Additional features over the SAA55xx family have been included, e.g. 100/120 Hz (2H/2V only) display timing modes, two page operation (50/60 Hz mode for 16:9, 4:3), higher frequency microcontroller, increased character storage, more 80C51 peripherals and a larger Display memory.
+For CC operation, only a 50/60 Hz display option is available.

-As with the rest of the SAA55xx family, the Data Capture hardware can decode and display both 525 line and 625 line World System Teletext (WST), Closed Caption information, Video Programming System (VPS) Information and Wide Screen Signalling (WSS) information.
+As with the rest of the SAA55xx family, the Data Capture hardware can decode and display both 525-line and 625-line World System Teletext (WST), Closed Caption information, Video Programming System (VPS) Information and Wide Screen Signalling (WSS) information.
 The same display hardware is used for Teletext, Closed Caption and On-Screen Display, which means that the display features available give greater flexibility to differentiate the TV set.